 Orange Knowledge Programme

-The Orange Knowledge Programme is a €195-m Dutch global development programme, available in 53 developing countries and managed by Nuffic, a Dutch non-profit organisation for internationalisation in education.
+The Orange Knowledge Programme is a €195-m Dutch global development programme, currently available in 37 developing countries and managed by Nuffic, a Dutch non-profit organisation for internationalisation in education.

 There will be OKP scholarships available for our short courses in 2021: visit our Short Course Scholarship page for more info.